 1. Principle – Institutional investors should publicly disclose their policy on how they will discharge their stewardship responsibilities.

 PIRC publishes yearly shareowner voting guidelines for the various markets that we cover.
 These guidelines set out clearly our views on issues such as board structure, remuneration policy and management of social and environmental issues.
-We believe that the guidelines give both our clients and the companies we analyse, a clear understanding of our view of best practice and, by extension, how we are likely to recommend shareowners vote on particular issues.
-PIRC also consults with clients on developing their own voting and stewardship policies.
-In some cases, PIRC undertakes engagement with companies and public bodies in relation to the client policies to ensure that the policies are being conveyed and implemented in line with clients’ interests and positions.
+We believe that the guidelines give both our clients and the companies we analyse a clear understanding of our view of best practice and, by extension, how we are likely to recommend shareowners vote on particular issues.

 2. Principle - Institutional investors should have a robust policy on managing conflicts of interest in relation to stewardship and this policy should be publicly disclosed.